lukaseamus/plant-limbo/README.md

-# Plants in limbo —— only macroalgal detritus can remain viable for months
+# Plants in limbo —— the theory of detrital photosynthesis
-Repository accompanying Research in Context submission to special issue Plant Senescence in *Annals of Botany*
+Repository accompanying *Theories* article in *Quantitative Plant Biology*

 This reporsitory contains two folders, one for the research component (`Seagrass`) and one for the context component (`Meta-analysis`):